 The opponent then has an opportunity to file evidence in support of the opposition.
 The evidence usually takes the form of statutory declarations by experts suitably qualified in the relevant field.
 These experts provide evidence on the state of common general knowledge or may provide their interpretation of the prior art so that the hearing officer will be in a position to assess inventive step.

 Once the evidence in support filed, the patent applicant has an opportunity to file evidence in answer to the opponent’s evidence.
 Such evidence may comprise another expert’s contrary views to those of the opponent’s experts.
 After that, the opponent has a final opportunity to file evidence in reply to the applicant’s evidence.

 When the evidence is complete, the case will be heard by the Patent Office before a hearing officer, usually in Canberra.
 The hearing is usually based on the written evidence and it is unusual for experts to appear and give oral evidence at the hearing.
 The hearing officer usually issues a written decision some months after the hearing.
 It is possible to appeal that decision to the Federal Court.

 Latest articles related to Opposition- New Zealand Patent Oppositions – Can I file late evidence? - New paradigm in Australian Patent Oppositions - Kit or caboodle?
-Recent Australian opposition decision highlights the inconsistency in construction of kit claims between Australia and New Zealand - Patent Office adopts hard line on requests for extensions of time in patent oppositions
+Recent Australian opposition decision highlights the inconsistency in construction of kit claims between Australia and New Zealand

 View all articles related to Opposition